-After being admitted to an inpatient hospital setting, settling down on the the unit as best as possible, and changing into hospital garb, there is little to do than to sit, and wait for your treatment team meetings, medication administration, meals, and pace up and down the hallways.
+After being admitted to an inpatient hospital setting, settling down on the unit as best as possible, and changing into hospital garb, there is little to do other than to sit and wait for your treatment team meetings, medication administration, meals, and pace up and down the hallways.
 Another option for passing the time is socialising with other peers on the unit.

 This has its advantages and disadvantages, and risks too.
-Peers on the unit carry with them insight (or lack of), and stories that can pass the time on days when you really need to escape, if only mentally, the confines on the unit.
+Peers on the unit carry with them insight (or lack of) and stories that can pass the time on days when you really need to escape, if only mentally, the confines of the unit.
 After so many hospitalisations, I have experienced the benefits and drawbacks of socialising with others in the hospital.

 Stories from peers can and probably will be extremely vivid, sometimes dark, and usually bizarre.
 While most people are usually talking about their potential and future discharge, you may be lucky enough to catch someone in their reflective stance and talking about their feelings on how they ultimately needed the hospital to improve their mental health or halt the negative life circumstances or symptom they are experiencing from worsening further.
 I have heard stories of all kinds, painted in both broad and sophisticated strokes depending on the mood, verbal acuity, or level of self-disclosure opted by the patient telling his story.

-One day, however, I noticed it seemed as if a switch had flipped, and all the sudden, she was talking to herself again and responding to internal stimuli.
-One day, I noticed she was talking with hospital staff and pointing towards me.
+One day, however, I noticed it seemed as if a switch had flipped, and suddenly, she was talking to herself again and responding to internal stimuli.
+I noticed she was talking with hospital staff and pointing towards me.
 I was sitting on the couch in the day room at the time.
-I observed staff approach me, and asked me what I was doing at the moment.
+I observed staff approach me and ask me what I was doing at the moment.
 They told me there was a complaint from my friend that I was threatening her.
 I told the staff they must be mistaken because we didn’t even speak to one another during the past few hours.
-A week passed and my friend was transferred to long-term care, and extended ongoing treatment unit in which patients are sent to when they begin de-compensating further upon initial trial of symptom stabilisation on the admissions unit.
+A week passed and my friend was transferred to long-term care and extended ongoing treatment unit, which patients are sent to when they begin de-compensating further upon the initial trial of symptom stabilisation on the admissions unit.

-I have met people so disordered that they cannot maintain a conversation without spinning out in tangents, and non-sequiturs without end.
-I have also meet people so reserved and seemingly together I wondered why they were in the hospital.
-One memory I had is a man who took interest in my books and we would talk about philosophy whenever we had the opportunity to speak with one another.
-I just couldn’t figure out why this man seemingly so composed was in the same unit as me.
+I have met people so disordered that they cannot maintain a conversation without spinning out in tangents, and non sequiturs without end.
+I have also met people so reserved and seemingly together I wondered why they were in the hospital.
+One memory I had is of a man who took an interest in my books and we would talk about philosophy whenever we had the opportunity to speak with one another.
+I just couldn’t figure out why this man, seemingly so composed, was in the same unit as me.
 All the suspicions and questions were answered one day when the buzzer went off and I heard screaming.

-In my university yearbook, which my family surprised me with in the hospital, since I just graduated a few weeks prior, I have several comments, and signatures from other peers on the unit.
-In the pages are inscribed well wishes, and hope for a better future.
-There is no question that the messages, stories, and suggestions from our peers during difficult times give us pause, solace, and inspiration to keep living the best life we can possibly achieve despite the challenges and ghosts from our troubled past
+In my university yearbook, which my family surprised me with in the hospital, since I just graduated a few weeks prior, I have several comments and signatures from other peers on the unit.
+In the pages are inscribed well wishes and hopes for a better future.
+There is no question that the messages, stories, and suggestions from our peers during difficult times give us pause, solace, and inspiration to keep living the best life we can possibly achieve despite the challenges and ghosts from our troubled past.